 As Nabil, David and our Bedouin guide Mohammed set off at breakneck speed, I was left wobbling my front tire from side to side and setting a wavy course through the boulders, until I gained some speed, found my balance—then promptly hit a large rock.

 Mountain biking has exploded in popularity over the past few decades, with trails beckoning pedallers all over the world—but few places can match Jordan for its combination of scenery, history and culture.
 As we crested a hill, the terrain looked positively lunar-like, with rolling hills littered with jagged rocks and the Shara Mountains rising in the background.

 “We have a number of trails from the lodge,” Nabil said.
 “We provide bikes and guides, or guests can head off by themselves.
 They can go for a few hours or a whole day.
 Anything’s possible.”

 “This is a copper mine,” Mohammed announced, as we arrived at an opening carved into a hillside.
-The mine was narrow and low-ceilinged, with huge veins of green streaked across the stone.
+The mine was narrow with a low ceiling and huge veins of green streaked across the stone.
 Bats clung everywhere and swooped by our heads.

 “This was one of the first places in the world where copper was found,” said Nabil.
 “When the Romans occupied the area they used Christian slaves [to mine it], and not far away there is a pilgrimage site and the ruins of early Byzantine churches.”
 Emerging back into the daylight, we saddled up on our bikes and headed into the desert.
 Where else on the planet could you mountain bike 5,000 years back in time, I thought?